uthcode/learntosolveit/source/Alice_Programming.rst

 These are the basics of Alice, but underneath it is teaching you the essence of programming too.
-Most often Object Oriented Programming which many people talk about is nothing about this and it is sometimes surprising that, many a times programmer use the terms without much visualization.
+Most often Object Oriented Programming which many people talk about is nothing but this and it is sometimes surprising that, many a times programmer use the terms without much visualization.
 Alice kind of visualization helps programmer too in understanding things better.